GoogleContainerTools/kaniko/README.md

 We'd love to hear from you!
 Join us on [#kaniko Kubernetes Slack](https://kubernetes.slack.com/messages/CQDCHGX7Y/)

-:mega: **Please fill out our [quick 5-question survey](https://forms.gle/HhZGEM33x4FUz9Qa6)** so that we can learn how satisfied you are with Kaniko, and what improvements we should make.
+:mega: **Please fill out our [quick 5-question survey](https://forms.gle/HhZGEM33x4FUz9Qa6)** so that we can learn how satisfied you are with kaniko, and what improvements we should make.
 Thank you! :dancers:

 _If you are interested in contributing to kaniko, see [DEVELOPMENT.md](DEVELOPMENT.md) and [CONTRIBUTING.md](CONTRIBUTING.md)._